Chymyst/chymyst-core/core/src/main/tut/chymyst-quick.md

 <link href="{{ site.github.url }}/tables.css" rel="stylesheet" />

-# Concurrent programming in the Chemical Machine: Quick start
+# Programming the Chemical Machine: Quick start

 `Chymyst Core` implements a declarative DSL for purely functional concurrency in Scala.
 The DSL is based on the "chemical machine" paradigm, which is likely unfamiliar to many readers.